Cultural Houses @ Carleton

 Cultural Housing at Carleton College

-Cultural Housing Application (For students who have never lived in a cultural house)
+Cultural Housing Application (For students who have never lived in a Cultural House)

 Asia House (Hall House)

-Asia House provides support to Asian and Asian American students at Carleton College.
+Asia House provides support to Asian and Asian American students and their allies at Carleton College.
 Educational and social programs aimed towards the understanding of Asian and Asian American cultures and issues are held throughout the year.
 All Carleton students are invited to apply to live in the house and to participate in Asia House programs.

 Freedom House (Williams House)

 Freedom House provides a culturally safe space for students of African Diaspora and their allies at Carleton College, and contributes to the environment that facilitates their success.
-Freedom House residents provide a variety of educational, cultural and social programs related to their culture and issues, while simultaneously providing a cultural comfort zone.
-Carleton students are invited to apply to live in the Freedom House and to participate in all programs and meetings.
+Freedom House residents provide a variety of educational, cultural, and social programs related to their culture and issues, while simultaneously providing a cultural comfort zone.
+All Carleton students are invited to apply to live in Freedom House and to participate in all programs and meetings.

 La Casa del Sol (Hunt Cottage)